CiccioPatato90/rmse/README.md

 This will set up all the necessary dependencies and tools required to build and run the project.

 ## Implemented Algorithms
-Located in the `/src` directory, the project implements the following scheduling algorithms:
+Located in the `/src` directory, the project implements the following scheduling algorithms.
+The first 3 are related to the assignment, while the 4 and 5 were developed in class and would compare nicely to the more advanced approaches:
 1. **Basic Backfilling (Conservative Backfilling)**
    - Standard implementation of conservative backfilling strategy
    - Prioritizes jobs in FIFO order